Xelyz/Frontline-rules/ruleBook.md

 2. **Cards**: Starting Player start the game with 4 cards in hand and the other Player starts with 5, drawn from their deck.
 3. **Cost**: Players begin with 0 mana and 0 max-mana.

-### Winning the Game
+## Winning the Game
-The objective of this game is to reduce the opponent's hero's health points to zero.
+The objective of this game is to reduce the opponent's hero's health points to or below zero.
 A player may win by achieving that.

 ## Game Play